Frank Vincent: Career

 In 1996, Vincent appeared in the music video for rap artist Nas' song "Street Dreams."
 In the television movie Gotti (1996), Vincent played Robert "D.B."
 DiBernardo, an associate of Mafia boss John Gotti's, whose life the film chronicled.
+Vincent appeared in a small role in the 1998 film Belly, starring Nas and DMX and directed by Hype Williams.
+Vincent also served as an acting coach on the film.
 In the HBO TV series The Sopranos, he had his most prominent role as Phil Leotardo, a ruthless New York City gangster who, as boss of the show's fictional Lupertazzi crime family, becomes the show's chief antagonist in the final season.

 In 1999, he won the Italian American Entertainer of the Year Award.
 Another noted performance is his appearance in the film Remedy (2003).

 In 2003, Vincent portrayed Danny Santini in the film This Thing of Ours, whose associate producer was Sonny Franzese, longtime mobster and underboss of the Colombo crime family, and whose director was Genovese crime family capo Danny Provenzano (grandnephew of Anthony Provenzano).
 Later that year, Vincent testified in court on the behalf of Provenzano at repeal sentences; Provenzano was serving a 10-year sentence for racketeering and other charges.

 One of Vincent's lighter-hearted roles was in a British television commercial for Peugeot cars.
 In early 2005, he appeared on Irish television in a series of commercials for Irish bank Permanent TSB.

 In video games, Vincent voiced the character of Mafia boss Salvatore Leone in the video game Grand Theft Auto III (2001).
 He later reprised the role in Grand Theft Auto: San Andreas (2004) and Grand Theft Auto: Liberty City Stories (2005).

 In 2006 he released a book, A Guy's Guide to Being a Man's Man to positive reviews.
 His idol was Dean Martin.
 He has also released a line of hand-rolled cigars which have his picture prominently displayed on the band.

 He played Lieutenant Marino in the independent film The Tested (2008), directed by Russell Costanzo.
 The following year, he made a cameo appearance alongside fellow Sopranos actor Steve Schirripa in the Stargate Atlantis episode "Vegas" (2009).
 The following year, he starred in Chicago Overcoat (2009) as the main protagonist.

 In 2013, he starred in the hit IDW Publishing comic series Killogy created by Life of Agony's Alan Robert as the character Sally Sno Cones alongside Marky Ramone of The Ramones.
 The series was nominated at the Ghastly Awards for Best Mini-Series and won multiple Horror Comic Awards from the Horror News Network.
 In 2014, the comics were adapted into 3D-animation for the Killogy animated series, in which the cast of the original comic series contributed their voices.

 A resident of Nutley, New Jersey, Vincent used his drumming skills in an impromptu performance at a township holiday concert.